 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 The tumor’s Clinical Group describes whether it can be removed by surgery.
-To see other pages, use the menu.
+Use the menu to see other pages.

 TNM staging system